Luxurious Art Deco Living Room Design

 Invest in a truly magnificent emerald green sofa or a pair of 1950s Italian lounge chairs upholstered in a rich emerald fabric.
 Surround this anchor with more subdued elements: perhaps a glass coffee table with a delicate gold frame, or side tables with a subtle gold finish.
 Keep walls neutral to let the emerald pop.
 The choice was risky, but it paid off beautifully.

 An emerald wall provides a dramatic, gallery-worthy backdrop for a collection of art, especially when framed in gold.
-This idea turns your living room into a personal exhibition space.
-It sounds simple, but most people forget the power of a cohesive framing strategy.
+This idea turns your living room into a personal exhibition space. the power of a cohesive framing strategy.

 Paint a prominent wall in a deep emerald green.
 Then, create a meticulously curated gallery wall using various sizes of gold-framed artwork, photographs, or even mirrors.
 Mix different finishes of gold—brushed, polished, antique—for added visual interest.
 The contrast is striking, almost cinematic.